publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schV/ptA/spti/m__us_usc_t42_s292d.md

                 (iii) has agreed that all funds received under the proposed loan shall be used solely for repayment of interest due on previous loans made under this subpart; and

-                (iv) if required under [section 453 of title 50][/us/usc/t50/s453], Appendix, to present himself for and submit to registration under such section, has presented himself and submitted to registration under such section;
+                (iv) if required under [section 3802 of title 50][/us/usc/t50/s3802] to present himself for and submit to registration under such section, has presented himself and submitted to registration under such section;

         (2)